JuliaGNI/GeometricMachineLearning.jl/docs/src/reduced_order_modeling/reduced_order_modeling.md

 After having obtained ``\mathcal{P}`` and ``\mathcal{R}`` we still need to solve the *reduced system*.
 Solving the reduced system is typically referred to as the *online phase* in reduced order modeling.
 This is sketched below:

 ```@example
 Main.include_graphics("../tikz/offline_online"; width = .9, caption = raw"The offline phase in reduced order modeling consists of finding the reduction and the reconstruction.
-In the online phase we solve the reduced model.") # hide
+In the online phase we solve the reduced model. ") # hide
 ```

 In this figure the online phase consists of applying the mapping ``\mathcal{NN}`` in the low-dimensional space in order to predict the next time step; this can either be done with a standard integrator [Kraus:2020:GeometricIntegrators](@cite) or, as is indicated here, [with a neural network](@ref "Neural Network Integrators").
 Crucially this step can be made very cheap when compared to the full-order model[^3].
 In the following we discuss how an equation for the reduced model can be found classically, without relying on a neural network for the online phase.